fastforwardlabs/mdffreport12/src/02-background.md

 recall).
 In the absence of labeled data, and assuming that most data points are normal, one can use statistics such as standard deviation and percentiles to infer a good threshold.

+_Interpretability_
+Deep learning methods for anomaly detection can be complex, leading to their reputation as black box models.
+However, interpretability techniques such as LIME (see our previous report, ["Interpretability"](https://blog.fastforwardlabs.com/2017/08/02/interpretability.html)) and [Deep SHAP](https://arxiv.org/abs/1705.07874) provide opportunities for analysts to inspect their behavior and make them more interpretable.